Families For Life | FFL Council Members

 COUNCIL MEMBER, FAMILIES FOR LIFE

-Founder, Mums@Work (Singapore)
+Founder, Mums@Work (Singapore);

-& Director, Career Navigators Singapore
+Director, Career Navigators Singapore

-He currently works as a Public Policy and Government Relations manager in a technology company.
-Prior to this, he worked as a policy manager at EDB and had numerous roles in risk, audit and finance in Citibank.
+Yuvan brings with him more than a decade of experience working at the intersection of business and government.
+He currently works as a Public Policy and Government Relations Manager at a technology company.
+Prior to this, he worked as a Policy Manager at the Economic Development Board (EDB) and held numerous roles in risk and governance at Citibank.

 "What is a family?
 Even by distilling its most common elements such as marriage, child rearing, biological bonds, intimacy, mutual support, pooling of finances, and living within the same household etc, family is a concept that is multifaceted and complex.
 It is closely connected with our dearest hopes and aspirations, and at times, our biggest challenges and regrets.
 Given how family can significantly shape our lives, it is important for us to discover how love and care can pave the way for a fulfilling family life."

 Tricia combines her legal practice experience with her academic background to come up with sensitive, yet practical solutions, to family problems.
 She also spends her time volunteering with various committees centred on improving the lives of different groups of families in our society.
-She is glad for an opportunity to volunteer with
+She is glad for an opportunity to volunteer with the Families for Life Council as she strongly believes in promoting resilient and healthy families in Singapore.

 Tricia is happily married and does not have any children (yet).